-- 3 hours’ hire of a Giant Fathom E+2 Pro or Giant Liv Valle E+2 Pro Electric Mountain Bike
+- Hire of a Giant Fathom E+2 Pro or Giant Liv Valle E+2 Pro Electric Mountain Bike

-- Pizza and beer at the Bridge Road Brewery after the ride
+- Pizza and beer at Bridge Road Brewers after the ride

-- A cuesheet to guide you through your ride, including information about the key points of interest
+- A cuesheet & map to guide you through your ride, including information about the key points of interest

-- All riding groups will be provided with a bike lock and spare tubes and equipment to change a tyre if needed
+- Your riding group will be provided with a bike lock, spare tubes and equipment to change a tyre if needed

 - On call Cycling Concierge to answer any of your questions before, during and after your adventure